gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 they entered.
 "Bookster, magister," he nodded.
 "Have you found anything to brighten my day?"

 Razi shook his head.  "*La*, no, not in your library.
-But elsewhere..."
-He quickly described the men they had seen.
+But elsewhere…" He quickly described the men they had seen.

 The captain's expression hardened as the bookster spoke.
 "By all the failed saints," he swore.
 "Klaues swore this was nothing to do with